-Ubuntu’s plunge into GNOME as default desktop environment came in as a good news along with a pinch of salt.
-No one would doubt that it caused confusion among end users who are used to Unity desktop.
-The good news is GNOME has its own advantages over Unity.
+Ubuntu’s plunge into GNOME as a default desktop environment came in as good news along with a pinch of salt.
+No one would doubt that it confused end users who are used to Unity desktop.
+The excellent news is GNOME has its advantages over Unity.
 One of the best features of GNOME that has ever happened is the tons of available GNOME extensions.

-GNOME extensions are tiny apps that can change the look & feel of the desktop, adds handy features to the desktop, and in the process can make life easier by increasing productivity.
+GNOME extensions are tiny apps that can change the look & feel of the desktop.
+It adds handy features to the desktop, and so can make life easier by increasing productivity.
 By default settings of Ubuntu 17.10, GNOME extensions are not enabled.
 Let’s see how to get it installed and configured.

 Installing GNOME extensions in Ubuntu 17.10